kamil-sita/kamil-sita/README.md

 ## Some more exciting projects

-Unless specified otherwise, projects are written in Java.
+Unless specified otherwise, projects below are written in Java.

 ### Usable projects